-Accommodation Administration Guidelines 7g Online Transadaptation of the Mathematics and Science Assessments in Spanish Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Online Transadaptation in Spanish selected.
+Accommodation Administration Guidelines 7g Online Transadaptation of the Mathematics and Science Assessments in Spanish Test Administrator Transaccommodation show Spanish, or may be as administration direction.
+During Testing: Before Testing: Identification for Accommodations region in Spanish selected.
+On Spanish selected.
+On Spanish, or may be as administration direction.
+Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Online Transadaptation in Spanish selected.
 Once a student is placed into a proctor group, the student will be assigned an online form in Spanish.
 Test Administrator Training: Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
 During Testing: A student takes the online mathematics or science assessment with content presented in Spanish.
-Note: If the student is also receiving a Human Reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in 7h Paper-Based Edition of the Assessment in Spanish Available on: DC CAPE Math and Science Assessments English in addition to Spanish).
-Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Paper-Based Edition in Spanish selected.
+7h Paper-Based Edition of the Assessment in Spanish Available on: DC CAPE Math and Science Assessments Math and Science add a company of the Assessments Math and Science add a company of the Assessments Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Paper-Based Edition in Spanish selected.
 Materials: Paper-Based Edition of the Assessment in Spanish.
-Test Administrator Training: For ELs, and ELs with disabilities, administrators must review the following: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based DC CAPE Assessments.
-Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
-During Testing: The student takes a paper-based assessment with content presented in Spanish.
-Note: If the student is also receiving a Human Reader accessibility feature, the test can be read aloud in Spanish only (i.e., the test cannot be read aloud in English in addition to Spanish).

-Accommodation Administration Guidelines 7i Text-to-Speech for the Mathematics and Science Assessments in Spanish Available on: DC CAPE Math and Science Assessments Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Text-to-Speech in Spanish selected.
+A Accommodation Administration Guidelines 7i Text-to-Speech for the Mathematics and Science Assessments in Spanish Available on: DC CAPE Math and Science Assessments Identification for Accommodations Registration File: Student's accommodations registration file must have Text-to-Speech in Spanish selected.
 Once a student is placed into a proctor group, the student will be assigned a form with embedded text-to-speech on the online Spanish form.
 The volume level must be determined prior to testing.
 Once testing begins, the volume cannot be changed.
 Student must be tested in a separate setting if unable to wear headphones.
-Test Administrator Training: Refer to the Text-to-Speech Tutorial on https://dc.mypearsonsupport.com/ for training on functionality.
+Test Administrator Training: Refer to the Text-to-Speech Tutorial on https:// dc.mypearsonsupport.com/ for training on functionality.
 Test Administrators providing this accommodation should ideally be literate and fluent in English and Spanish, or may be assisted by a translator, if available, since test administration directions will be read to the student in Spanish.
 Differences Between Text Only and Text Plus Graphics: Text Plus Graphics - Reads all printed text and the hidden alternate text descriptions for images.
 Text Only - Reads printed text but does not read any alternate text descriptions for images.
 During Testing: The student selects the "Text-to-Speech Player" icon on the toolbar on the right side of the screen.
 The test is read aloud to the student in Spanish using embedded text-to-speech software.
 The student may pause and resume the audio as needed.
 To choose a speed (slow, normal, fast), select the "Text-to-Speech Settings" icon.
 Once the test begins, the volume level cannot be changed.
 Student must be tested in a separate setting if unable to wear headphones.